-Palmerston College will be gazetted on 1 January 2018, creating the very first dual campus College in the Northern Territory.
-Palmerston College will consist of two campuses, Years 7 – 9 Campus and Years 10 -12 Campus, with one leadership team.
+Palmerston College was gazetted on 1 January 2018, creating the very first dual campus College in the Northern Territory.
+Palmerston College consists of two campuses, Years 7 – 9 Campus and Years 10 -12 Campus, with one Leadership Team.
 Palmerston College will provide seamless and connected pathways as the secondary campus within Palmerston City Schools.

 1987 – 1999

-In 2006, a review of education in the NT led to the introduction of the stages of schooling with the middle years phase of schooling from Years 7 to 9 and senior secondary phase of schooling from Years 10 to 12.
+In 2006, a review of education in the Northern Territory led to the introduction of the stages of schooling.
+The middle years phase of schooling was identified to be from Years 7 to 9, while the senior secondary phase of schooling was from Years 10 to 12.
 Work commenced to build the first purpose built middle school in the Northern Territory in Palmerston.

 In 2015, Palmerston Senior College was formally recognised for an innovative range of senior secondary specialist programs, a supportive pastoral care network, provision of excellent facilities, a committed professional staff and vibrant arts program.

 Palmerston Senior College governance structures included the College Council and connectED Partnership Board.
 The connectED Partnership Board was in place from July 2015 to June 2017 and comprised of three partnering schools – Palmerston Senior College, Rosebery Middle and Woodroffe Primary School.
 The purpose was to proactively lead innovation in the seamless delivery of educational outcomes through the opportunities of joint partnerships.
 The board provided high level strategic advice to the principal of each school and each school council.

 Community consultation was undertaken in November and December of 2016 to seek the views of students, parents, staff and the community of Palmerston, including key education stakeholders for the creation of a dual campus secondary college in Palmerston.